Things to consider and all your options

 different employment options available to you and the qualifications and skills you need for a particular career.

 If you have Level 3 qualifications like A

-Levels, Advanced Apprenticeship, BTEC Level 3, etc. you could explore
+Levels or vocational qualifications like a BTEC Level 3 etc. you could explore

 higher level study.
 If you haven't, but would be interested in higher